Reboare/security/privilege_escalation_windows.md

 wmic qfe get Caption,Description,HotFixID,InstalledOn
 ```

+Placing systeminfo into [https://github.com/Reboare/Windows-Exploit-Suggester](https://github.com/Reboare/Windows-Exploit-Suggester), can narrow down a list of possible exploits.
+This will output a very large list but it's worth trying when all other options have failed.

 **Python to Binary**

 If we have an exploit written in python but we don't have python installed on the victim-machine we can always transform it into a binary with pyinstaller.
 Good trick to know.